EBISPOT/ols4/README.md

 The conversion has two stages:

 1. Convert the OWL RDF/XML to an intermediate JSON representation, in which imports have been resolved and any reification (`owl:Axiom`) has been folded into the edges
-2. Convert the JSON representation into three CSV files per ontology: one with a single row for the Ontology node, one for all of the OwlClass nodes, and one for all of the edges (created for properties where the value is the URI of another Class).
+2. Convert the JSON representation into five CSV files per ontology.
+If your ontology ID was `efo`, you would get:
+      * A file called `efo_ontologies.csv` containing a single row for the ontology itself
+      * A file called `efo_classes.csv` containing a row for each for each class in the ontology
+      * A file called `efo_properties.csv` containing a row for each for each property in the ontology
+      * A file called `efo_edges.csv` containing a row for each for each edge (property that points to another class)
+      * A file called `efo_individuals.csv` containing a row for each for each individual in the ontology

 # Usage